China at the Olympics: 2012

 China won 38 golds and finished 2nd at the 2012 Summer Olympics in London, Great Britain.

 Sun Yang, the men's 1500 m freestyle world-record-holder before the Olympics, became the first Chinese male swimmer to win gold in Olympics.
 He won two golds in men's 400 m freestyle and men's 1500 m freestyle, breaking the Olympic record and his own world record respectively.

 Ye Shiwen became the first Chinese female swimmer to win two golds in a single Olympics.
 She won golds in women's 200 m medley and women's 400 m medley, breaking the Olympic record and world record respectively.

 Chen Ding won gold in men's 20 km walk, becoming the second Chinese male athlete to win Olympic athletics gold medal after Liu Xiang did in 2004.

 Chen Ruolin won two golds in diving, becoming the second Chinese diver to defend two events successfully after Guo Jingjing.

 Wu Minxia won diving gold in women's sync 3m springboard, becoming the only Chinese athlete to win three gold medals in a single event.
 She also won gold in women's 3m springboard, giving her all three medals in three participations in this event after silver in 2004 and bronze in 2008.

 Zou Kai won two golds in gymnastics, becoming the only Chinese athlete to win five gold medals in Olympics.

 Xu Lijia won gold in women's laser radial class, China's first gold medal in the sailboat event of sailing.
 She later became the China's flag bearer at the closing ceremony.

 Lin Dan won badminton gold in men's singles, becoming the first athlete to defend the men's singles title in Olympic badminton history.

 Zhao Yunlei won two golds in two badminton double events, becoming the only athlete to win two badminton gold medals in a single Olympics.

 Cao Zhongrong won silver in men's event of modern pentathlon, China's first medal in the sport.

-Chinese table tennis team won all four golds for the fourth time.
-Chinese badminton team won all five golds for the first time, but was a little shadowed by the disqualification of China's top seed women's double duo for not using best efforts.
+The Chinese table tennis team won all four golds for the fourth time.
+Chinese badminton team won all five golds for the first time, but was shadowed by the disqualification of China's top seed women's double duo for attempting to purposefully lose.

 China's top star Liu Xiang pulled out of the first round of 110 m hurdles due to injury again.
 Two of his three pull-outs in 12 years' career came from two Olympics first round heats.

 No Chinese ball-game teams entered the final four, the worst performance in Chinese Summer Olympics history.